 Popular among the special ops community all over the world (and perhaps million of enthusiasts looking for another nice and not particularly expensive military-styled watch with a Swiss Made inscription on the dial,) the Luminox watches are mostly associated with high-grade quartz movements packed into scratch-resistant, shock-proof cases crafted from carbon-reinforced polymer.
 The new Luminox Deep Dive (ref.
-1503) diving watch, however, not only is presented with a self-winding movement made by ETA S.A., but also features a rather unusual, oversized case fashioned from reinforced steel.
+1503), however, not only is presented with a self-winding movement made by ETA S.A., but also features a rather unusual, oversized case fashioned from reinforced steel.

 Although not stated explicitly in the official press release that accompanied the global launch of the new collection, the movement in question is probably the same Swiss Made ETA 2878 automatic caliber that also powers their Luminox Field Automatic Three-Hand (ref.
 A.1801) wristwatch that was released just days ago.
 If it’s indeed so, I am sure that this rock-solid and bulletproof-reliable movement will please you a lot more than a similarly styled three-hander powered by a quartz model (although you’ll have to cough-up a bit more dollars in order to get one.)